cognizo/bogey/README.md

 visualization module to act on each of these requests.

 You also don't have to use Bogey's render loop.
 If you choose to use a different engine, you can ignore the `frame` event and implement your own.
-For example, the [bogey-pong](https://github.com/cognizo/bogey-pong) module uses the [Phaser](http://phaser.io/) engine which has its own render loop.
+For example, the [Bogey Pong](https://github.com/cognizo/bogey-pong) module uses the [Phaser](http://phaser.io/) engine which has its own render loop.

 ### Visualization development